-Acutronic Robotics has partnered with Xilinx, the leader in programmable System-on-Chips (SoCs), to hit the robotics market with a disruptive modularity solution.
+Acutronic Robotics has partnered with Xilinx, the leader in programmable System-on-Chips (SoCs), to hit the robotics market with a disruptive robot modularity solution.

 The Swiss firm, who acquired Erle Robotics in 2016, launched H-ROS, a standardized software and hardware infrastructure to create modular robots which aims to simplify the system integration process in robotics.

 H-ROS is deployed on each robot part through a tiny hardware device called H-ROS System on Module (SoM), that uses Xilinx’s Zynq®-7000 SoC family.

 The H-ROS SoM facilitates modularity by delivering plug+play capabilities, interoperability, extensibility, reconfigurability as well as real-time and security.
 It is the result of years of research about robot modularity originally funded by DARPA, and later supported by Acutronic, and the Japanese company, Sony.

 Víctor Mayoral, CTO at Acutronic Robotics, says: “The H-ROS SoM will bring robotics to the next step.
 This modularity solution addresses many of the problems that arise during robots’ system integration.
 Modularity provides flexibility and adaptability for modern robots.
 We are proud to have Xilinx as a partner, walking together with us on this path which will clearly shape the future of robotics”